 Blockchain performance is often directly correlated with the number of active computers (nodes) within the network and the number of validated blocks that hold sets of information.

-The more blocks, the better the data is protected, because more blocks are harder to falsify.
+The more blocks, the better the data is protected, because more blocks are harder to forge.

 This solution may seem stable and sustainable, but it is far from perfect, mainly for the following reasons: